 Awarded the top Canadian undergraduate university of its size in 2015 by the prestigious Maclean’s University Rankings, The University of Northern British Columbia (UNBC) is located

 With the overall objectives of increasing its visibility, number of student applications, ability to increase and promote its research outcomes, and operational efficiencies, UNBC was looking

 The university was using a variety of web page creation tools including a proprietary, 10-year old platform and an ineffective workflow system to manage their web properties.
-The overall system was cumbersome for administrators to use and did not allow for a super user to oversee all of the content.
+The overall system was cumbersome for administrators to use and did not allow for a superuser to oversee all of the content.
 It was difficult to update and manage.
-Site wide changes to content such as branding or footer information needed to be updated on an individual basis.
+Site-wide changes to content such as branding or footer information needed to be updated on an individual basis.

-Little attention had been paid to the end user.
+Little attention had been paid to the end-user.
 It did not address the changes in web technology that had become critical in attracting and engaging the type and quality of site visitors that the university was seeking.
 It had been designed for desktop computers before accessing information on mobile devices became ubiquitous, and there was little accommodation for the visually handicapped.

-With the purpose of driving up admission numbers and operational efficiencies, UNBC was interested in using an open source WCMS, such as Drupal, that could handle their current and future requirements while assisting with the business and administrative goals.
+With the purpose of driving up admission numbers and operational efficiencies, UNBC was interested in using an open-source WCMS, such as Drupal, that could handle their current and future requirements while assisting with the business and administrative goals.

-- Build a fully responsive solution that reconfigures itself for mobile, tablet and desktop devices, allowing site users to efficiently access the site, regardless of device
+A fully responsive solution that reconfigures itself for mobile, tablet and desktop devices, allowing site users to efficiently access the site, regardless of device

-- Increase number of student applications to the university by utilizing various engagement techniques including improved user experience and SEO techniques
+Increased number of student applications to the university by utilizing various engagement techniques including improved user experience and SEO techniques

 UNBC’s web platform was configured using Drupal 7 and uses the new “look and feel” provided by the university.
 The platform allows various levels of login permissions for site administrators, content contributors and authors.

-The new website was built to provide a streamlined user experience, adapting seamlessly for devices and integrating legacy information.
+The new website was built to provide streamlined user experience, adapting seamlessly for devices and integrating legacy information.
 User profiling has provided more targeted information for students interested in the university’s programs, entrance requirements and admissions procedures.